neithern/NET/_posts/2013-09-26-quickpic-beta.md

 　 QuickPic 3.0 RC

-for Android 3.0+:
+for Android 3.0 and higher:

 1. 100% decode super large images, best quality and quicker
 2. Crop better quality image, also does wallpaper
-3. Always hardware acceleration for 3.0+, more smooth for all devices:
+3. Always hardware acceleration, more smooth for all devices:
 1. Multi-core optimization, faster loading
 2. Better quality preview caches (need rebuild)